lleiding/gemm/README.md

 # 1. Purpose

+This model is designed to simulate a (meta-)community of plant-like individuals.
+For this, it considers factors and processes across genetic, population and ecological levels.
-This model is designed to simulate several patterns across genetic, individual, population and (meta-)community levels.
+The model is able to produce several patterns across genetic, individual, population and (meta-)community levels, including adaption and speciation through divergence of populations.

 # 2. Entities, state variables and scales